KhronosGroup/KTX-Software/BUILDING.md

 Building KTX
 ============

+This document describes how to build `libktx` and the portable KTX loader tests.

 Status
 ------

 Construction of a new build system and portable loader tests is underway.
 At present the Mac OS X, iOS and Windows(GL) builds of `libktx` and `loadtests` are completed.
-Builds for at least one OpenGL ES 3.x SDK on Windows and for Linux and Android will follow.
+Builds for at least one OpenGL<sup>&reg;</sup> ES 3.x SDK on Windows and for Linux and Android will follow.
 Mac OS X and Windows builds of `toktx` are also completed.
 A build for Linux will follow.

-This document describes the new build system.

 Dependencies
 ------------